 Unlike the rival Qantas Clubs – many of which have dedicated 'Joey Club' spaces – Virgin Australia's domestic lounges don't provide dedicated areas for children.

-"Our lounges can be quite crowded at times, and you don’t want bub running or crawling around in the midst of a bunch of impatient and focused business travellers!”
+"Lounges can be quite crowded at times, and you don’t want bub running or crawling around in the midst of a bunch of impatient and focused business travellers!”

 Flying Virgin Australia with kids: getting seated

-When it's time to fly, head to the boarding gate before the boarding time shown on your boarding pass, and certainly before any boarding calls are made in the lounge.
+When it's time to fly, head to the boarding gate before the time shown on your boarding pass, and certainly before any boarding calls are made in the lounge.

 This will allow you to board first and get settled, as Virgin Australia pre-boards those travelling with children.